 Net Price: $17,325

-State University of New York at Purchase is an affordable liberal arts option for students who wish to be part of a highly cultured, independent, free-thinking campus.
-SUNY Purchase’s school motto is “Think Wide Open” and is ideal for a secularist student pursuing a degree in a non-religious, multi-disciplinary arts setting.
-Students identify themselves as eccentric intellectuals, and the college administration is highly encouraging of expression of secular, unconventional values.
-SUNY Purchase provides multiple scholarships opportunities with the aid of private donors, corporate sponsorship, and the college foundation.
+SUNY Purchase’s school motto is “Think Wide Open.”
+It’s ideal for a secularist student pursuing a degree in a non-religious, multi-disciplinary arts setting.
+Students identify themselves as eccentric intellectuals.
+The college administration is highly encouraging of expression of secular, unconventional values.
+SUNY Purchase provides multiple scholarships opportunities with the aid of:

 #9 – University of New Haven